Objective Priors in the Empirical Bayes Framework: Conclusion

 \section{Conclusion}

 We successfully applied the approach for the construction of reference priors to determine a transformation invariant penalty term for MPLE, which favors non-informativity of the prior, namely the missing information $\cI[\parden\, |\, \model^\replications]$, $\replications\to\infty$.
-This interaction of objective Bayesian analysis and empirical Bayes methods results in a consistent and informative prior estimate, which we termed the empirical reference prior $\parden_{\rm er}$.
+This interaction of objective Bayesian analysis and empirical Bayes methods results in a consistent and informative prior estimate, which we termed the empirical reference prior $\parden_{\textup{erp}}$.
+The distinctive feature of $\parden_{\textup{erp}}$ is its invariance under reparametrization, which is, to the best of our knowledge, unique among all empirical Bayes methodologies.

 The smoothing parameter $\gamma$ tunes the amount of information contained in the prior: The data, represented by the marginal likelihood $L(\parden)$, yields information about the distribution of $\param$, but maximizing $L(\parden)$ alone overfits the data.
 The penalty term $\Phi(\pi)$, on the other hand, favors non-informative priors.
-We performed this trade-off by likelihood cross-validation which we also proved to be invariant under transformations (Proposition \ref{equ:InvarianceSmoothingParameter}).
+We performed this trade-off by likelihood cross-validation which we also proved to be invariant under transformations (\Cref{equ:InvarianceSmoothingParameter}).

-Besides invariance, our method has further favorable properties such as compatibility with sufficient statistics and concavity of the resulting optimization problem \eqref{equ:KullbackLeiblerPenaltyMPLE}.
-However, in contrast to reference priors, the empirical reference prior is not and, as we argued, should not be consistent under restrictions of the parameter space (Remark \ref{rem:ResrictionProperty} and Example \ref{ex:ResrictionProperty}) and, up to now, lacks an explicit formula.\footnote{An explicit formula for reference priors exists, so far, only in the one-parameter case $d=1$ and requires the numerical approximations of integrals in the possibly high-dimensional measurement space $\meassp$ as well as the computation or at least some estimate of the limit $\replications\to\infty$.}
+Besides invariance, our method has further favorable properties such as compatibility with sufficient statistics and, under the assumption of asymptotic normality, strict concavity of the resulting optimization problem \eqref{equ:KullbackLeiblerPenaltyMPLE}.
+So far, our approach lacks an explicit formula for the empirical reference prior.\footnote{An explicit formula for reference priors \citep[Theorem 7]{berger2009formal} exists, so far, only in the one-parameter case $d=1$ and under rather restrictive assumptions.
+Further, it requires the numerical approximations of integrals in the possibly high-dimensional measurement space $\meassp$ as well as the computation or at least some estimate of the limit $\replications\to\infty$.}